Skip to main content

 If you can, January 1 is a common choice because many businesses use it to reduce tax complications.
 If that does not fit your timeline, a quarter start such as April 1, July 1, or October 1 is a practical alternative.
 Pick the date that your transition plan can realistically support.

 Use a structured transition plan, not an ad hoc handoff.
-In this evidence set, the practical guardrails are to compare transition capability before selecting a provider and notify employees of the upcoming change.
+The practical guardrails are to compare transition capability before selecting a provider and notify employees of the upcoming change.

 Provider quality varies, and not all PEOs are equal.
 That alone can be enough reason to reassess fit and consider a change, even if payroll itself is running.

-This evidence set does not provide specific notice-period lengths, cancellation-fee amounts, or penalty formulas.
-Confirm those directly in your contract and use a documented transition plan with written change communications.
+Confirm specific notice-period lengths, cancellation-fee amounts, and penalty formulas directly in your contract and use a documented transition plan with written change communications.

 Educational content only.
 Not legal, tax, or financial advice.